Eastern Prickly Pear Cactus

 A tough perennial with a delicate bloom.

-The Eastern prickly pear cactus (Opuntia humifusa) is easy to spot.
+Especially in Indiana, this cactus is easy to spot.
 Like other spiny succulents, the prickly pear has flat, fleshy pads (called cladodes) covered in spiky spines.
-The prickly pear produces showy yellow flowers
+The prickly pear produces showy yellow flowers.

 After flowering, a red, egg-shaped fruit begins to appear.
 The fruits are edible and can be eaten raw after removing the skin.
 Jellies, candies and other sweets are often made from the fruit, while some people also snack on the fleshy pads of the plant.